Homogenized description of defect modes in periodic structures with localized defects: Mathematical preliminaries

 \begin{Lemma} Let $E_b(k_1)$ denote a simple eigenvalue; thus $k_1=k_*$ as above applies.
-Then, there are analytic mappings $k\mapsto E_b(k),\ k\mapsto u_b(x;k)$, with $u_b$ normalized, defined for $k$ in a sufficiently small complex neighborhood of $k_1$.
+Then, the mappings $k\mapsto E_b(k),\ k\mapsto u_b(x;k)$, with $u_b$ normalized, can be chosen to be analytic for $k$ in a sufficiently small complex neighborhood of $k_1$.
 Moreover, for $k$ real and in this neighborhood $(E_b(k),u_b(x;k))$ are Floquet-Bloch eigenpairs. \end{Lemma}